ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### 1:1 MEETINGS

-A 1:1 meeting is a private meeting between you and a direct report. it's tempting to treat 1:1s as status check-in meetings, and for the agenda to focus entirely on business or technical topics immediately at hand. it's all right if the agenda includes those topics, but this is your opportunity to establish a coaching relationship with your direct report.
+A 1:1 meeting is a private meeting between you and a direct report.
+It's tempting to treat 1:1s as status check-in meetings, and for the agenda to focus entirely on business or technical topics immediately at hand.
+It's all right if the agenda includes those topics, but this is your opportunity to establish a coaching relationship with your direct report.
 You should use this time to really get to know and understand how your report thinks, draw out and identify their strengths, and recognize weaknesses you can address to help the person do their best work.

 ### SKIP-LEVEL MEETINGS